-As part of the eleven regionally-based programs within the Ontario Stroke System, the Toronto Stroke Networks (TSNs) is a collaborative of the North & East GTA Stroke Network (NEGTASN), the South East Toronto Stroke Network (SETSN), and the Toronto West Stroke Network (TWSN).
+As part of the eleven regionally-based programs within the Ontario Stroke System, Toronto is made up of three stroke networks: the North & East GTA Stroke Network (NEGTASN), the Toronto West Stroke Network (TWSN) and the South East Toronto Stroke Network (SETSN).

-Through collaboration, education, and innovation, the TSNs work closely with many partners in Toronto to ensure quality stroke care and improve the outcomes and experience of persons with stroke and their families.
+Through collaboration, education, and innovation, we work closely with many partners in Toronto to ensure quality stroke care and improve the outcomes and experience of persons with stroke and their families.